craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 ## Creating Equipment
 Equipment is inherently made or manufactured by a creature - if you so desire, that creature may be your character.

 Creating equipment requires time, proficiency, equipment, and materials.
-When combi
+When combined, a crafter will have made a number of final product.

+#### Time
+Creation Time is given in number of Watches spent succeeding on the related Skill Check.

 ## Example Equipment
 ### Consumables